What do we know?

 The last major Google WearOS watches came from LG in the form of the Watch Style.
 Launched at $239 / £199, which is now down to around $100 / £99 today and the Watch Sport ($349 / £260).

-Apple, of course, came out with the Series 5 which is $399 / £399.
-This is certainly considered to be the best smartwatch there is.
+Apple, of course, came out with the SE which is $347.
+This is in the family of the best smartwatches there are.
 Perhaps the Pixel Watch could undercut this giant ever so slightly.
 There’s some talk of three variants of the Pixel Watch.
 So, we’ll see what the features are and what this means, price-wise.

 It’s thought that the Pixel Watch will have a circular display, but nobody knows for sure.
 There was a patent filed by Google in September 2019 simply called ‘camera watch’, so there is something in the pipeline, but whether or not this is especially for the Pixel, we don’t know.

 While the features of wearable tech are starting to blend together, perhaps Google could compete on the design.
 Pixel phones don’t ignite the imagination, so perhaps the Pixel Watch could be a game-changer.